sunainau/williamsonoma/README.md

 Visit `\test` to see the test results

+# Unit Tests Result

+Testing the ListClass:

+    ListClass is a class: true
+    ListClass constructor takes 1 argument: true
+    ListClass will crash if not given peer dependancy slideShow: true ListClass will crash if not given container reference when it tries to render the laoding animation: true ListClass will return an instance of itself: true ListClass will rerender when setState is called with a new state: true

+# of tests: 7

+# passed: 7

+# failed: 0

+---

+Testing the Products ListModule:

+    ListModule is the default export: true
+    ListModule is a function: true
+    ListModule accepts two arguments: true
+    ListModule will throw when no arguments are passed: true ListModule will throw if the first argument passed is not an array: true listModule will throw if the second argument does not expose a setState function: true ListModule will return a Node: true

+# of tests: 7

+# passed: 7

+# failed: 0

+---

+Testing the Products ListStyle:

+    ListStyle is the default export: true
+    ListStyle is a Node: true
+    ListStyle is a style tag: true

+# of tests: 3

+# passed: 3

+# failed: 0

+---

+Testing the Product SlideModule:

+    SlideModule is the default export: true
+    SlideModule is a function: true
+    SlideModule requires 1 argument: true
+    SlideModule requires a name property on the argument: true SlideModule requires a hero property with an href property: true SlideModule returns a Node: true

+# of tests: 6

+# passed: 6

+# failed: 0

+---

+Testing the Products SlideStyle:

+    SlideStyle is the default export: true
+    SlideStyle is a Node: true
+    SlideStyle is a style tag: true

+# of tests: 3

+# passed: 3

+# failed: 0

+---

+Testing the HeaderModule:

+    HeaderModule is the default export: true
+    HeaderModule is a function: true
+    HeaderModule requires 1 argument: true
+    HeaderModule requires a name property on the argument: true HeaderModule requires a hero property with an href property: true HeaderModule returns a Node: true

+# of tests: 6

+# passed: 6

+# failed: 0

+---

+Testing the LoaderModule:

+    LoaderModule is the default export: true
+    LoaderModule is a Node: true

+# of tests: 2

+# passed: 2

+# failed: 0

+---

+Testing the SlideShow:

+    The SlideShow is the default export: true
+    The SlideShow is a Class: true
+    The SlideShow will crash if not passed a mounting point: true The slideShow returns and instance of itself: true The SlideShow will render when state is updated: true The SlideShow will render when SlideShow.render is called: true The SlideShow will hide when SlideShow.hide is called: true

+# of tests: 7

+# passed: 7

+# failed: 0

+---

+Testing the Static JSON file obtained from the provided link for challenge:

+    The Static file is the default export: true
+    The Static file is an Object Literal: true
+    The Static file has .groups and it is an Array: true Each product listing in the .groups reference has a name, a hero with href: true Each product listing has an array of images and each image has an href: true

+# of tests: 5

+# passed: 5

+# failed: 0

+---

+Total for all Tests:

+    Total number of tests performed: 46
+    Total number of tests passed: 46
+    Total number of tests failed: 0

+    Percentage of tests passed: 100%

 # The Product List Page

 In accessing the products list page, Cross-Origin-Resource-Sharing accessibility is taken into account